 - Extra content is provided to address anxiety, advocacy, and emergency situations.
 Interactive lessons: include props for experiential learning.

-- In-car acclimation time for enhanced learning and assessment.
+- In-car acclimation time for enhanced learning and assessment provided at SafeWay site.

 - Online permit preparation: Includes content instruction, tactics, and reviews as needed.

 - Parents (with teacher input) decide if their child is ready for in-car instruction.
 ONLY THEN do in-car lessons begin.

 - 27 hours in-car instruction including all critical day and night driving situations – 10 additional hours must be logged by parents to complete the 37 hours required by the State of Texas.

 - License appointments may be scheduled with a SafeWay instructor (which may alleviate need to go to DPS for test).

 Intellectually capable students (at least 15 years old) who need a slower pace of instruction, expanded explanation, and support to safely master state requirements, skill sets and driving demands.